Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$

-Two-matrix weighted bounds for the above mixed paraproducts can be easily deduced from two-matrix weighted bounds for the mixed type operators considered in \cite[Section 8]{DKPS2024}.
+Two-matrix weighted bounds for ``mixed'' paraproducts can be easily deduced from two-matrix weighted bounds for the mixed type operators considered in \cite[Section 8]{DKPS2024}.
 Although at the time of \cite{DKPS2024} only a rather incomplete treatment of the latter bounds was possible, they all follow now readily from \Cref{thm:FeffermanSteinPointwiseWeightedMaximal} and \Cref{thm:FeffermanSteinReducingWeightedMaximal}.
-We give only one example below, the proof for the other operators being similar.
+To show how to apply our results, we give only one example below, the proof for the other operators being similar.
 Note that the parts of the proof that do not rely on the matrix weighted extension of the Fefferman--Stein vector valued inequalities were already carried out in \cite[Section 8]{DKPS2024}.
 Nevertheless, for the reader's convenience we include full details.